-The Kansas City Museum is owned by the City of Kansas City, Missouri and operated and managed by the City of Kansas City, Missouri Parks and Recreation Department.
-While the collection is owned by both the City of Kansas City, Missouri and Union Station Kansas City, Inc., the collection is managed, cared for, and maintained by professional staff of the Kansas City Museum, who are employees of the Parks and Recreation Department.
+The Kansas City Museum is owned by the City of Kansas City, Missouri and operated and managed by the Kansas City Museum Foundation.
+While the collection is owned by both the City of Kansas City, Missouri and Union Station Kansas City, Inc., the collection is managed, cared for, and maintained by professional staff of the Kansas City Museum, who are employees of the Kansas City Museum Foundation.

 Containing more than 100,000 objects, the historical artifacts and archives of the collection offer a rich sampling of Kansas City’s local and regional history while representing the daily lives of past generations, from the mundane to the extravagant.
 Encyclopedic in nature, there are several core collection groups.

 A significant component of the collection is the Archives, which contain a wide variety of documentary source materials.
 Of particular note are the photograph collections, featuring:

 - the entire output of local photographer Warner Untersee of Warner Studio